AfricasTalkingLtd/africastalking-node.js/README.md

 ## Usage

-The package needs to be configured with your app username and API key (which you can get from the [dashboard](https://account/africastalking.com)).
+The package needs to be configured with your app username and API key, which you can get from the [dashboard](https://account/africastalking.com).

+> You can use this SDK for either production or sandbox apps.
+For sandbox, the app username is **ALWAYS** `sandbox`

 ```javascript
 const options = {